wdv4758h/pypy-extradoc/talk/brno-php-2014/talk.rst

 * becomes harder and harder to keep up with semantics

+* examples: V8, HHVM, \*monkey

 PyPy approach
 -------------

-* write an interpreter in machine-readable language
+* write an interpreter in a machine-readable language

 * just in time compiler gets generated from the description